Guide To Nakusp Hot Springs: 3 Hot Springs and More

 Nakusp is not a huge village; it just has more than 1500 people abiding here.
 Nakusp Village is situated just near Arrow Lake in the Kootenay region.

 The place is certainly not easy to reach, but this journey is what makes it worth it.
-Nakusp is around a hundred kilometres south of Revelstoke through Highway 23 and an unimpeded, totally free ferry on Arrow Lake.
+Nakusp is around a hundred kilometers south of Revelstoke through Highway 23 and an unimpeded, totally free ferry on Arrow Lake.
 It’s a 250-kilometre drive in the North on Highway 6 from Nelson.

 Before starting your journey to any of the Nakusp hot springs, make sure to get last-minute stuff in the Nakusp Village, especially if you’re planning to have a camp stay at the Halfway hot springs; get the supplies.
 Don’t just leave the town; enjoy a good walk on the lakeside waterfront walkway.
 You can have magnificent views of Arrow Lake and the mountains.
 The village gardeners will also show you their beautiful flowers with love and pride.